-I’m going to have to turn up the sound on my TV, and decide carefully what to watch, and test this.
+I’m going to have to turn up the sound on my TV, and decide what to watch, and test this.
 It would be very interesting if it works.
-Is Google clued in to what you are watching on TV?
-If so, is that through a set top box, or an internet enabled television?
+Is Google clued into what you are watching on TV?
+If so, is that through a set-top box, or an internet-enabled television?

 If true, will this change the way that I do keyword research?
 Will it alter how I create content for the web, or decide upon page titles or meta descriptions?
 I’m not sure, but I am surprised.

-The patent says that it might monitor what’s on TV in your area, and look for queries that might be related to that information.
-So, if someone searches for “Eagles” and there’s a documentary about the band, the “Eagles” playing on TV in your area, that’s a signal that may influence the search results you receive.
+The patent says that it might watch what’s on TV in your area, and look for queries related to that information.
+If someone searches for “Eagles” and there’s a documentary about the band, the “Eagles” playing on TV in your area, that signal that may influence the search results you receive.

 System and method for enhancing user search results by determining a television program currently being displayed in proximity to an electronic device

 Assigned to Google

 United States Patent 8,839,303

 A computer-implemented method for using search queries related to television programs.
 A server receives a user’s search query from an electronic device.